HydrosPlays/ultrarumbleguide/pages/quirk-skill-set/izuku-midoriya-full-bullet.md

     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/main/images/101b.png" width="400" /></br>
 </p>

 An AoE attack that gets stronger and larger when used from high heights.
 Hitting the enemy directly with the heel will make them take additional damage in the form of True Damage.
+The reload time of each charge is quite long, however the penalty reload time is pretty forgiving in comparison, so one shouldn't worry too much about conserving beta ammo.

 **Grounded Beta**</br>
 When used while touching the ground, this skill will be preceeded by a forward leap that helps you close distances.
 This ability has strong tracking when an enemy is close enough, which makes it great to catch wake-ups.
 One of the best setups for it is to use alpha twice to knock the enemy to the ground, and as the enemy gets up use beta to catch their wake.
 Regardless of what direction they get up, this skill will track onto them.
 It's a very good ability against mashers, and even has some workarounds against people who use their i-frames more wisely.